Corey Anderson (cricketer): Indian Premier League

 Anderson played in the IPL 7 for the Mumbai Indians who paid him 45 million rupees (US$750,000).
 In his debut match against Kolkata Knight Riders, he scored only 2 runs before being bowled by Sunil Narine.
 He bowled 3 overs and conceded 33 runs for no wickets.

-Anderson obtained his first Man of the Match award against Kings XI Punjab on 3 May 2014, where he picked up the wicket of Cheteshwar Pujara and scored 35 runs from 25 balls.
+Anderson obtained his first Man of the Match award against Kings XI Punjab on May 3, 2014, where he picked up the wicket of Cheteshwar Pujara and scored 35 runs from 25 balls.

-On 25 May 2014, against the Rajasthan Royals, Anderson led his team, the Mumbai Indians through to the play-offs by scoring an unbeaten 95 off just 44 balls with Mumbai chasing a total of 190 in only 14.3 overs in order to qualify for the playoffs with a better net run rate.
+On May 25, 2014, against the Rajasthan Royals, Anderson led his team, the Mumbai Indians through to the play-offs by scoring an unbeaten 95 off just 44 balls with Mumbai chasing a total of 190 in only 14.3 overs in order to qualify for the playoffs with a better net run rate.

 In IPL 8, Anderson made valuable contributions with his bat in the earlier games, scoring two half-centuries in four games, but was ruled out following a finger injury.

 In February 2017, he was bought by the Delhi Daredevils team for the 2017 Indian Premier League for 1 crore.
-He would replace fast bowler Nathan Coulter-Nile in the Royal Challengers Bangalore squad for the 2018 IPL season, the IPL Technical Committee confirmed on 24 March.
+He would replace fast bowler Nathan Coulter-Nile in the Royal Challengers Bangalore squad for the 2018 IPL season, the IPL Technical Committee confirmed on March 24.
 Coulter-Nile, who played a key role in Kolkata Knight Riders' season last year with 15 wickets from eight games, was ruled out owing to an injury and was prescribed 'ample rest'.

 Other leagues

 Anderson was scheduled to play for Sylhet Sixer XI in Bangladesh's topmost franchise T20 league, the Bangladesh Premier League.
-However, the following month, the tournament was canceled due to COVID-19.
+However, the following month, the tournament was canceled due to COVID-19 pandemic.

 In 2019, Anderson was signed by Lahore Qalandars to play in PSL 4.

 In December 2020, Anderson signed a three-year contract with the US-based Major League Cricket T20 competition.
 In June 2021, he was selected in the players' draft ahead of the Minor League Cricket tournament.